Will EVs Kill Oil Demand? OPEC+ vs. EIA’s Diverging Futures

 Demand Level: ~113.9 mb/d

-This represents the most balanced outcome considering all three scenarios (OPEC+, EIA, and IEA NZE).
-Let me know if you'd like this visualized as well.
+This represents the most balanced outcome considering all three scenarios (OPEC+, EIA, and IEA).

 Conclusion